To access Updates from the State Officials' Coordinator, to go to "From the Stand."

 New referees will receive access from our webmaster to their personal pages on ohioboysvolleyball.

-The 2017 season is slated to have minimal rule and technique/mechanics changes compared with 2016.
-The NFHS has announced a few technical changes that do not affect playing rules per se.
-They primarily address how second referees are responsible for ending a time-out with consistent whistle use with 15 seconds left in a time-out or when both teams return to the court early followed by verifying all 12 players are back on the court and then ensuring that the timer sounds a horn.
+The 2017 season had minimal rule and technique/mechanics changes compared with 2016.
+The NFHS announced a few technical changes that did not affect playing rules, primarily addressing how second referees are responsible for ending a time-out with consistent whistle use with 15 seconds left in a time-out or when both teams return to the court early followed by verifying all 12 players are back on the court and then ensuring that the timer sounds a horn.
 ALL time-outs now end with a horn.
-The one playing rule that was modified was the replay rule which now matches the re-serve rule in terms of no changes of on-court personnel with the logical exception of when play is stopped for an injury and a replay is issued.
+The one playing rule that was modified was the replay rule which now matches the re-serve rule in terms of no changes of on-court personnel (with the logical exception of when play is stopped for an injury and a replay is issued).
 Only the injured player may be subbed for or replaced by the libero (if in the back row), and only the injured player's team may request a time-out.
 No other substitution is allowed, and the other team may not be granted a time-out or allowed a Libero replacement until the next rally is completed with a point awarded.